 The cornerstone of our responsible sourcing is food safety.
 Our products need to be safe and the consumers need to be able to trust our products.
 Therefore we need to assure that the raw materials we purchase fulfil our quality and safety specifications.
-In addition to ensuring food safety, our objective is to ensure sustainability and traceability of our raw materials as well as considering environmental factors.
+In addition to ensuring food safety, our objective is to ensure the sustainability and traceability of our raw materials as well as consider environmental factors.
 Below we have created an overall picture of the work we do in sourcing.

 Our auditing process includes assessing the level of our suppliers’ performance regarding production, quality and environmental issues.